Diabetes Travel Insurance - Get Going Travel Insurance

 What do the different types of diabetes mean and how could this affect me when travelling?

 Both types of diabetes are serious and can cause high blood glucose levels which can lead to serious complications with your health.
-Therefore, regardless of which type you have, taking the right steps to manage it is crucial, that’s why it’s important to plan ahead when booking a trip abroad, make sure you declare your condition and get suitable travel insurance protection.
+Therefore, regardless of which type you have, taking the right steps to manage it is crucial, that’s why it’s important to plan ahead when booking a trip abroad, make sure you declare your condition fully and any other medical conditions you may have to help ensure you get suitable travel insurance protection.

-Although travelling with diabetes is unlikely to require medical treatment abroad, the changes to your usual routine, diet and climate differences could affect your blood glucose levels.
+When travelling abroad with diabetes, the changes to your usual routine, diet and climate differences could affect your blood glucose levels.
 If you have type 2 diabetes and high blood pressure, travelling can result in further complications, therefore, it is paramount that you declare these conditions when purchasing your travel insurance.
 By declaring your condition(s), you can travel with peace of mind knowing that if the unexpected were to happen before or during your trip, you have suitable cover in place.

 What are the benefits of a Get Going travel insurance policy with diabetes cover?